-In my small town, we need to have some water on hand before storms because when we lose electricity we lose our well pumps and that means we can't even flush the toilet.
-We need to start a fire and melt snow.
-While it is not safe for drinking, we can fill containers for flushing down the toilet.
-Yeah, it's gross.
-Sanitizing wipes are usually not necessary but a Godsend in dire, waterless situations.
-If you know someone who likes to drink jug wine, ask for some of the bottles.
+Sanitizing wipes are usually not necessary but they are a Godsend in dire, waterless situations.
+Save some glass jugs or plastic water bottles to fill up the night before the storm.
 The American Red Cross tells us to plan on a gallon a day per person and to plan on at least three days worth.
 Once the glass jug is cleaned and dried, it is a durable, clean container that will last years, as opposed to the plastic variety that can deteriorate and leak.
 Also, the glass and the metal cap are of the earth and easily return to the earth.
 Plastic is not of the earth and needs to be recycled in order to continue its usefulness.